 A surprise trip to the Finals in 2005 ended one game short of another title, as the Oilers fell in seven games to the Carolina Hurricanes.
 A long postseason drought would follow.
 Edmonton failed to qualify for the playoffs for the next ten seasons.
 They broke that streak in 2017, however, when the new regime not only made it to the postseason, but advanced to the second round before being eliminated by Anaheim in seven games.
 Dropping from a 47 win team in 2017 to a 36 win team in 2018 was a bitter pill to swallow for the Oilers faithful.
 Head Coach Todd McClellan was eventually relived of his duties, ushering in a new era in Edmonton with veteran NHL coach Ken Hitchcock behind the bench for the Oilers.
 He knows that his team has the capability to come back and make a splash again this season.

 Led by superstar Connor McDavid, the youngest player to ever captain an NHL team is the clear leader in the Edmonton lineup.
 Playing alongside him are talented stars in Ryan Nugent-Hopkins and Leon Draisaitl.
 Veteran Milan Lucic provides a strong presence in the locker.
 The defense is anchored by Oscar Klefbom and Adam Larsson.
 Edmonton fans were pleased to see a healthy Darnell Nurse make another leap forward in his game.
-In net for the Oilers is Cam Talbot.
-A solid starter, Talbot looks to push this team along with his tireless work ethic and consistency between the pipes.
+After the trade of Cam Talbot to Philadelphia, the starting netminder for Edmonton is Mikko Koskinen.
+The young Anthony Stolarz serves as his backup now and may eventually earn the starting role.
 Expect great things from this young team.